Lebanon’s crisis, pandemic hit American University in Beirut

 The university remained open throughout much of the 1975-1990 Lebanese civil war, providing an oasis of calm and greenery even as a number of foreign staff members were kidnapped or killed, including president Malcom Kerr who was assassinated in 1984 and David Dodge who was acting university president when he was kidnapped by pro-Iranian gunmen in 1982.
 He was released a year later in Iran.
 International and local faculty and students joined waves of Lebanese who fled the country’s recurring conflicts.

 The university closed down when the coronavirus pandemic hit in March, but it has partially reopened for summer classes.
+It currently enrolls around 9,250 students.

 Khuri said the current crisis is very different than what happened during the civil war, when the Central Bank and government still had resources that could stabilize the situation.